cits5501/cits5501.github.io/assets/workshops/workshop04-solutions.md

     some *characteristics* we could use to partition the `argStr` parameter.

-    Try generating some test values from your characteristics.
+    Once you have several characteristics, consider how you might choose combinations of partitions from them.
+A recommended approach is to aim for "Base Choice" coverage:

+    i.
+For each characteristic, pick a "base choice" (and explain the reasoning behind that choice)
+    ii.
+Select test values for a "base choice" test.
+    #.
+Go through and derive test values for the "non-base" partitions.

+    Try
+    writing JUnit tests for some of your test values.
+    Compare the characteristics and test
+    values you derived with those of someone else in the same lab.
+    Are your solutions the same?

 b.
 Using the techniques outlined in the last lecture,
-    try to construct a *control
-    flow graph* of the method.
+    try to construct a *control flow graph* of the method.

     How many nodes do you end up with? \
     How many edges?